Message from Susanna Karakhanyan, the INQAAHE VII President

-I am very pleased to welcome you to such a significant event, the INQAAHE Forum 2020: Quality, Competencies and Learning Outcomes: Preparing for the Employment of Generation Z, significant not only for Russia, but for the international educational community!
+I am very pleased to welcome you to such a significant event, the INQAAHE Forum 2020: Quality, Competencies , and Learning the Outcomes: How to Be Fit for Generation Z, significant not only for Russia, but for the international educational community!

 I am confident that the theme of the Forum will serve as the basis for a comprehensive discussion of the current theoretical and practical issues related to ensuring the quality of higher education and learning outcomes at an international level.